jwe4ec/ttt-p1-main-analysis/README.md

 ## Centralized Data Cleaning

-Data, initial code, and documentation relevant to centralized data cleaning for Phase I of Project TRACK to TREAT (TTT) are stored in the [`MSS/Schleider_Lab/jslab/TRACK to TREAT`](https://www.schleiderlab.org/) folder on the [FSMResFiles](https://www.feinberg.northwestern.edu/it/services/server-storage-and-data/research-data-storage.html) server at [Northwestern University Feinberg School of Medicine](https://www.feinberg.northwestern.edu/).
+Data, initial code, and documentation relevant to centralized data cleaning for Phase I of Project TRACK to TREAT (TTT) are stored in the `MSS/Schleider_Lab/jslab/TRACK to TREAT` folder on the [FSMResFiles](https://www.feinberg.northwestern.edu/it/services/server-storage-and-data/research-data-storage.html) server at [Northwestern University Feinberg School of Medicine](https://www.feinberg.northwestern.edu/).

 The initial centralized data cleaning code was drafted by [Michael Mullarkey](https://github.com/mcmullarkey).
-The Centralized Data Cleaning section of the present repo attempts to improve the code for greater reproducibility.
+The Centralized Data Cleaning section of the present repo houses [Jeremy Eberle](https://github.com/jwe4ec) and [Isaac Ahuvia](https://github.com/isaacahuvia)'s attempts to improve the code for greater reproducibility.

+Former lab staff who contributed to Phase I of TTT include Sharon Chen (research coordinator at the time) and Laura Jans (research assistant at the time).

 For centralized data cleaning for Phase II of TTT, see the separate repo [ttt-p2-cleaning](https://github.com/jwe4ec/ttt-p2-cleaning).

-Former lab staff who contributed to Phase I of TTT include Sharon Chen (research coordinator at the time) and Laura Jans (research assistant at the time).

 ### Data